0rbianta/LinuxTPMChipSuppressor/README.md

  *toilet<br/>
  *Python3<br/>
  *Root permission<br/>
-# How to setup toilet
+# How to setup toilet?
 apt-get install toilet
 # How to run this script?
 sudo python3 tpm_suppressor.py